Awards & Recognitions

 University Health is the only non-military health system in San Antonio to offer the CenteringPregnancy program.
 We have been approved by the Centering Healthcare Institution to provide this.

-CenteringPregnancy brings together 8-10 women with similar due dates to support each other in their pregnancies.
+CenteringPregnancy brings together 8-10 women with similar due dates to support each other during their pregnancies.

 This program includes: